yxsamliu/pytorch/rocm-docs/caffe2-build.md

 # Caffe2: Building From Source on ROCm Platform

 ## Intro
 This instruction provides a starting point to build caffe2 on AMD GPUs (Caffe2 ROCm port) from source.
-*Note*: it is recommended to start with a clean Ubuntu 16.04 system

-## Install docker

- If your machine doesn't have docker installed, follow the steps [here](https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-docker-ce) to install docker.
+This requires you to install ROCm stack on your bare metal.

 ## Install ROCm

 Install ROCm stack following steps at [link](https://github.com/RadeonOpenCompute/ROCm/blob/master/README.md) if your machine doesn't have ROCm already.

-Once the machine is ready with ROCm stack, there are two ways to use caffe2
+Once the machine is ready with ROCm stack, there are three ways to use caffe2
 * Run the docker container with caffe2 installed in it.

-* Build caffe2 from source inside a docker with all the dependencies.
+* Build caffe2 from source inside a docker environment.

+* Build caffe2 from source on bare metal environment

+If you are looking for docker based installations, follow the steps [here](https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-docker-ce) to install docker if you do not have one already.

-## Launch docker container with caffe2 pre-installed
+## 1. Launch docker container with caffe2 pre-installed
 ```
 docker run -it --network=host --device=/dev/kfd --device=/dev/dri --group-add video rocm/caffe2:rocm1.8.2
 ```

 To run benchmarks, skip directly to benchmarks section of the document.

-## Build Caffe2 from source
+## 2. Build caffe2 from source inside docker
 ### Pull the docker image
 ```
 docker pull rocm/caffe2:unbuilt-rocm1.8.2